Electric vehicles

 If you don’t have a driveway or private off-street parking space

 Around 30-40% of Oxfordshire residents may struggle to install home chargers because they don’t have a suitable parking space off the highway.
-The Oxfordshire Electric Vehicle Infrastructure Strategy (pdf format, 4Mb) lists solutions that the councils are setting up or testing for residents in this situation.
+However, the Oxfordshire Electric Vehicle Infrastructure Strategy (pdf format, 4Mb) lists solutions that the councils are delivering to help residents in this situation.
 These include:

 Another option is to find a friendly neighbour who is willing to let you use their home charger.
 Visit Co-Charger to see who is sharing their home charger near you.